imex94/NetworkKit/README.md

 `urlString`: The string representing the url. <br />
 `params`: The body you need to pass with the POST method.
 Resources you want to pass. <br />
 `success`: Successful closure in case the request was successful. <br />
 `failure`: Failure Closure which notifies if any error has occured during the request. <br />

+**DELETE** - A simple HTTP DELETE method to get request from a url.

+_Parameters_

+`urlString`: The string representing the url. <br />
+`params`: The body you need to pass with the DELETE method.
+Resources you want to delete. <br />
+`success`: Successful closure in case the request was successful. <br />
+`failure`: Failure Closure which notifies if any error has occured during the request. <br />